Red Barber: New York Yankees

 Barber described the ways they covered long fly balls as one of the central differences between Allen and himself.
 Allen would watch the ball.
 Thus his signature call, "That ball is going, going, it is GONE!", sometimes turned into, "It is going ... to be caught!" or "It is going ... foul!"
 Barber would watch the outfielder, his movements and his eyes, and would thus be a better judge whether the ball would be caught.
 This is evident in his famous call of Gionfriddo's catch (quoted above).
 Many announcers say "back, back, back" describing the ball's flight.
 On the Gionfriddo call Barber is describing the action of the outfielder, not the ball.

 Curt Smith, in his book Voices of Summer, summarized the difference between Barber and Allen: "Barber was white wine, crepes suzette, and bluegrass music.
 Allen was hot dogs, beer, and the U.S. Marine Corps Band.
 Like Millay, Barber was a poet.
 Like Sinatra, Allen was a balladeer.
 Detached, Red reported.
 Involved, Mel roared."

 Under the ownership of CBS in 1966, the Yankees finished tenth and last, their first time at the bottom of the standings since 1912 and after more than 40 years of dominating the American League.
 On September 22, a paid attendance of 413 was announced at the 65,000-seat Yankee Stadium.
 Barber asked the TV cameras to pan the empty stands as he commented on the low attendance.
 WPIX refused to do so, on orders from the Yankees' head of media relations.
 Undeterred, Barber said, "I don't know what the paid attendance is today, but whatever it is, it is the smallest crowd in the history of Yankee Stadium, and this crowd is the story, not the game."
 In a case of exceptionally bad timing, that game was the first for CBS executive Mike Burke as team president.
 A week later, Barber was invited to breakfast with Burke, who told him that his contract would not be renewed at the end of the season.

 Later life

-After his dismissal by the Yankees in 1966, Barber retired from baseball broadcasting.
-He wrote several books, including his autobiography, Rhubarb in the Catbird Seat; contributed to occasional sports documentary programs on radio and television, including Ken Burns' documentary Baseball; and from 1981 until his death made weekly contributions to National Public Radio's Morning Edition program.
+After his dismissal by the Yankees in 1966, Barber retired from regular baseball broadcasting.
+He authored a number of books, including his autobiography, Rhubarb in the Catbird Seat; contributed to occasional sports documentary programs on radio and television, including Ken Burns' documentary Baseball; and from 1981 until his death made weekly contributions to National Public Radio's Morning Edition program.
 Each Friday Barber, speaking from his home in Tallahassee, Florida, would talk with host Bob Edwards, usually about sports but frequently about other topics, including the flora around his home.
 Barber would address Edwards as "Colonel Bob", referring to the Kentucky Colonel honorific given to Edwards by his native state.

-Red Barber died in 1992 in Tallahassee, Florida.
+Red Barber died on October 22, 1992 at Tallahassee Memorial Regional Medical Center in Tallahassee, Florida.
 Edwards' book Fridays with Red: A Radio Friendship based on his Morning Edition segments with Barber, was published in 1993.